Rari-Capital/rari-stable-pool-contracts/README.md

     UPGRADE_FUND_TOKEN=0x9366B7C00894c3555c7590b0384e5F6a9D55659f
     UPGRADE_FUND_OWNER_ADDRESS=0xb568a7a185305e1cc027e13a27db7c5bf99e81d8

 First, fork the Ethereum mainnet (tested on Node.js `v10.21.0`).
-To start the fork, configure `DEVELOPMENT_WEB3_PROVIDER_URL_TO_BE_FORKED` in `.env` and run `npm run ganache`. *If you change the port or you're doing this on another machine, make sure to configure the `host` and `port` of the `development` network in `truffle-config.js`.* Note that you will likely have to regularly restart your fork, especially when forking from a node without archive data or when using live 0x API responses to make currency exchanges.
+To start the fork, configure `DEVELOPMENT_WEB3_PROVIDER_URL_TO_BE_FORKED` (set to any mainnet Web3 HTTP provider JSON-RPC URL; we use a local `geth` instance, specifically a light client started with `geth --syncmode light --rpc --rpcapi eth,web3,debug,net`; Infura works too, but beware of latency and rate limiting) in `.env` and run `npm run ganache`. *If you would like to change the port, make sure to configure `scripts/ganache.js`, `scripts/test.sh`, and the `development` network in `truffle-config.js`.* Note that you will likely have to regularly restart your fork, especially when forking from a node without archive data or when using live 0x API responses to make currency exchanges.

 To deploy the contracts to your private mainnet fork: `truffle migrate --network development --skip-dry-run --reset`